With the amount of time and effort you put into your knitting, you want your finished item to look fabulous.

 - Place on a dry towel and gently roll up.
 Don’t wring it out.
 Rather stomp on the towel with clean feet to remove excess water.
 You many need more than 1 dry towel.

 - Lay your shawl out on your blocking surface.
-Blocking mats are great but if you don’t have these a dry towel, clean carpet or a bed will do.
+Mats are great but if you don’t have these a dry towel, clean carpet or a bed will do.

 - Block with pins and/or wires.
 Blocking wires are fabulous for the straight edges and spine of your shawl.